-Business organizations have grown in a traditional alpha male model where emotions are weakness, irrationality is banned and ‘the human stuff’ is not what we are supposed to talk about.
+Business organizations have grown in a traditional alpha male model where emotions are weaknesses, irrationality is banned and ‘the human stuff’ is not what we are supposed to talk about.

-We are even shy to use expressions such as ‘this will make us more human’ (eyebrows) and would go hundred times better for ‘this will make us better professionals’ (breath, approved).
-I count a notable exception in one of my best clients, although even there I still see dubious smiles when referred to.
+We are even afraid to use expressions such as ‘this will make us more human’ (eyebrows raised) and would go a hundred times more for ‘this will make us better professionals’ (breath, approved).
+I count a notable exception in one of my best clients, although even there I still see dubious smiles.

-But what is the point of ‘the organization’ if organizing does not take us to a next level of our humanity?
-Would anybody seriously approve going for making it ‘inhuman’?
+But what is the point of ‘the organization’ if organizing does not take us to the next level of our humanity?
+Would anybody seriously approve, let’s make it ‘inhuman’?

 My challenge to leaders is that, when they think about their legacy (yes, they should; start with legacy, then go backwards) they aim at people saying ‘that place changed my life’ (in a good way, that is!).
 Working for A or B, having X or Y as a boss, being exposed to such and such, changed my life.